bruxisma/terraform-provider-env/README.md

 This terraform provider allows you to read environment variables (either as strings or as a list of paths) from your local machine.

+Do not use this in multi-person (or even multi-system) deployment mechanisms.
+It is meant entirely for debugging/configuration purposes.

 ## Requirements

 -	[Terraform](https://www.terraform.io/downloads.html) 0.15.x